 Fad Diet advocates love to call out Dietitians, claiming we don’t really know our stuff and give advice based on outdated science.
 This couldn’t be further from the truth!

-Dietitians have significantly more access to research articles, conferences, and knowledge-sharing opportunities like Grand Rounds and Webinars than your Facebook friend who’s a direct sales rep for the latest weight loss company.
+Dietitians have significantly better access to research articles, conferences, and knowledge-sharing opportunities.
+Such as, Clinical Grand Rounds and Professional Webinars rather than your Facebook friend who’s selling weight loss shakes or trying out the latest diet craze.
 Where are these supplement pushers getting their information from?
 Directly from the company who’s purpose is to sell more product.
 Talk about a conflict of interest!

-Dietitians on the other hand have front row seats to first hand information being shared from the top minds in a given field, and often the scientists responsible for conducting these studies too.
+Dietitians on the other hand have front row seats to first hand information being shared from the top minds in a given field.
+Often, the very scientists responsible for conducting these studies too.
 We’re getting the latest evidence directly from the source and know to be on the lookout for potential biases or conflicts of interest.
 We are able to actually read original research studies and determine if they stand up to scrutiny.

 But it’s tough to be an expert in every single one of the health conditions that a Dietitian might encounter.
 Nutrition science is rapidly evolving and keeping up to date on the latest in every single specialty area wouldn’t leave us time for much else in a day.
 SO, if you’re seeking advice from a Dietitian, choose one who specializes in what your health concerns are.
 That way you’ll be sure that you’re getting the most up-to-date information on how to manage any health conditions you may have and accomplish your goals.